ErillLab/cgb/cgb_install.md

 - `git clone https://github.com/ErillLab/cgb.git`

 ## Dependencies
 CGB requires three external programs to be installed: BLAST, CLUSTALO and BayesTraits.
-The following instructions are for installing these on Linux.
+Optionally, HMMER can also be installed to enable querying of the eggNOG database.
+The following instructions are for installing these programs on Linux.

 ### BLAST
 On a terminal: